 My About page has a complete list of the genres I represent, but I thought I’d add a list of the things I’m particularly anxious to find in my submissions pile.
 If you’ve written something that resembles one of these, I hope you’ll consider sending it my way.

 - I’d still love to see more romance featuring a hero of dubious moral fiber.
 Can be contemporary or historical, but I’d especially like to see something contemporary.
 Think pirates, corporate raiders, cat burglars, highwaymen, spies, in any incarnation.
+I love my bad boys.
 If anyone’s written a modern-day retelling of (or something similar to) the Cary Grant/Grace Kelly film To Catch A Thief, please query.

 - Last, but most definitely not least, I’m looking for much more diversity in submissions, particularly for young adult fiction.
 Think characters of various nationalities, colors, genders, and sexual identities, not only as plot motivators but because the characters are part of the world and have stories, too.
 Also, diversity in locations and cultures – not just American and Eurocentric — particularly in women’s fiction and fantasy. #ownvoices projects very welcome, but also just books with casts of characters that reflect the real world population.

 - Seeing a huge amount of fantasy YA and MG hit my inbox, and while I love those across the board, I’m particularly interested in seeing something with witches and/or a new take on faery.
 Also would love historical fantasy, either the whole book or a split timeline sort of things as mentioned above.